AlirezaPedram/IG-RRTstar-rapid/ReadMe.txt

 check_lossless.m: check if a transition is lossless

-obstacle_multi.m: a definition of a sample enviroment
-obstacle_polyshape: definition of obstacles to use polyshape functionalities of MATLAB

 ******** The function related for obstacle checking ******** boundary_check.m: It checks whether an ellipse intersect with regions's boundary